Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Matthew Blair - Tudor, Pickering, Holt & Co.
 Securities, Inc.

 I was hoping you could talk about your deleveraging outlook.
 I think your debt to EBITDA is currently just above four.
-Your long-term target is net one-and-a-half to two times range.
+Your long-term target is in that one-and-a-half to two times range.
 Are you planning to reduce debt solely through free cash flow or asset sales or possible Winchester spin on the table here?
 Thanks.

 John E. Fischer - Olin Corp.